Introduction to Moodle

 - Have an active gradebook reflecting all graded activities, updated regularly through the term.

 Please browse the handouts listed in this guide, or search the guide using the searchbox.
-If you need help you can contact the Moodle trainers by emailing firstname.lastname@example.org, or by stopping in the Library and Learning Commons.
+If you need help, please email firstname.lastname@example.org, or stop by the Library and Learning Commons.

 |Activities||A general name for a group of features in a Moodle course.
 Usually an activity is something that a student will do that interacts with other students and or the teacher.|